Table of Contents

-As we mentioned above, the back-end provides the logic to the web application.
+As we mentioned above, the back end provides the logic for the web application.
 A programming language is a technology that creates this logic.

 Web developers can choose from a variety of different programming languages to code for the application.
 In addition to that, there are many frameworks available for each programming language that make the process of coding faster and easier.

 Following are some of the commonly used programming languages along with the frameworks available for them mentioned in the brackets:

 - Ruby (Ruby on Rails)